-- "Cash" is classified as financial assets at amortized cost: - "Marketable securities" are classified as FVTPL: and - "Accounts payable and accrued liabilities", "Mine permit acquisition payable", and "Uranium Ioan" are classified as financial liabilities.
+- "Cash" and "Loan receivable" are classified as financial assets at amortized cost; - "Marketable securities" are classified as FVTPL; and - "Accounts payable and accrued liabilities", "Mine permit acquisition payable", and "Uranium loan" are classified as financial liabilities.

-The Company's accounts payable and accrued labilities approximate fair value due to their short term nature.
+The Company's accounts payable and accrued labilities, mine permit acquisition payable, and uranium loan approximate fair value due to their short-term nature.